learn-co-curriculum/hs-advanced-software-engineering-day-3-todo/README.md

 2. Speaking of Fwitter - once you have your Social Media app updated, go ahead and do the same with Fwitter.
 The more practice you can get with forms, the better.

-3. Once you have your apps up and running, check out the Mass Assignment Lab.
-Your goal is to create a class that takes a hash at initialization instead of multiple arguments.
-This is a strong pattern in ActiveRecord, which we'll be learning today.
-During the lab, think about why you'd rather use a hash for an argument instead of multiple items.
+3. Once you have your apps up and running, get some SQL practice  with the Select and Insert lab.
+You'll get practice reading and writing data into a SQL table called "Cats"

 4. We'll be talking about abstraction today.
 Check out this [article](http://www.artyfactory.com/art_appreciation/animals_in_art/pablo_picasso.htm) about Picasso's bulls.